RancidDax/namazu.tools/ucob.md

 #### 100% -> 74%
 - Pull Twintania to waymark 1
-- Tanks handle {% glossary Plumment %}
+- Tanks handle {% glossary Plummet %}
 - Dodge {% glossary Twister %} and stack for {% glossary Fireball %}
 - Tank swap for {% glossary Death Sentence %}
 - Push to 74% and drop {% glossary Neurolink %}